Eric VI of Denmark: Judgements

 Traditionally the rule of Eric VI has been regarded one of the few bright spots of the period because of his attempt to recover Denmark's far-flung empire.
 He has been hailed in Danish romantic literature.
 Viewed today, however, his policies began the dissolution of the Danish empire in the Baltic and northern Europe that followed during the next generation.

 The nickname of King Eric has been much discussed.
 A popular explanation is that it is an abbreviation of his alleged favourite oath (“ved alle hellige mænd” – Eng.: by all holy men).
 Another explanation is that it derives from the elder Danish “menvett” (Eng.: bird of ill omen).

 Children and family

-Married in June 1296 to Ingeborg Magnusdotter of Sweden.
-She was the daughter of King Magnus III of Sweden and sister of King Birger, King of Sweden.
+Erik was married in June 1296 to Ingeborg Magnusdotter of Sweden.
+She was the daughter of King Magnus Ladulås of Sweden and sister of Birger, King of Sweden.
 The couple had eight sons who died as children, as well as six miscarriages, although the sources differ between eight and fourteen children: her many pregnancies led to miscarriages, or the birth of children who died soon after.